T0m2sT/LearnPython/1. Getting Started/Prerequisites.md

 Once you see *Hello, world!* written in the bottom of the screen it means the setup is complete and you have all of the prerequisites necessary.

+Congratulations!
+You’ve just run your first program in Python!

 <p align="center">
     <image src="images/VSCodeNotTrustingMeMeme.png" width ="300px" />
 </p>